 Can you recommend a good book for me to read?

-If you'd like to learn more about Gabrielino culture and history, one good source for kids is
+If you'd like to learn more about Gabrielino history and traditions, one good source for younger kids is

 The First Angelinos,

 a comprehensive history of the Gabrielino tribe.

 is a good kids' book about the Gabrielinos and other coastal California peoples.